KEECO-HomeAutomation/keeco-hwnode-ESP8266/README.md

 - Build and download you code
 - Observe your device's soft AP address in the Serial Monitor
 - Use {"command":"help"} via the serial port to see the list of available commands
-- Connect to your softAP (password: 12345678) and navigate to your device's IP address in your web-browser
+- Connect to your softAP (password: 12345678) and navigate to your device's IP address (default: 192.168.4.1) in your web-browser
 - Or by connecting to the serial port use: {command:"wifi", "ssid":"....", "password":"...."}
 - Set your TLS Fingerprint via the serial port or via the webpage
 - Connect your device to your infrastructure WiFi network